SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Method

 \paragraph{Semantic loss.} We encourage the semantic similarity between the image $\rmI$ and each lexical token $k$ denoted by $s(\rmI, k)$.
 During training, we build per-layer candidate token pools as where $\rho_l$ is a threshold.
 We set $\rho_l \ge \rho_{l+1}$ to allow deeper layers to have a larger pool of candidate tokens while sacrificing some semantics.

-Using image-text pairs~\cite{liu2022cross} could lead to an ideal definition of $s(\rmI, k)$, but it limits the utilization of large-scale unpaired data.
 To define the similarity score, this paper employs a pretrained CLIP model~\cite{radford2021learning}.
 In more details, let $f_\gI$ and $f_\gT$ be a pair of image and text CLIP embedding functions.
 We precompute the text feature for each token $k \in \sT$ as where $\rvp$ is a list of prompt templates, such as \texttt{"a photo of ..."}.
 During training, we extract the image feature $f_\gI(\rmI)$ and compute the dot-product similarity as $\rvs'(\rmI, k) = f_\gI(\rmI) \cdot f'_\gT(k)$.
 The similarity score is then normalized to account for the varying scales across different images.

-We define the semantic loss for the encoder parameters $\theta_e$ as where we randomly sample semantically similar target codes $c$ for each remainder embedding in the first $D'$ layers.
+We define the semantic loss for the encoder parameters $\theta_e$ as where we randomly sample semantically similar target codes $c$ for each layer embedding in the first $D'$ layers.